-- the name of the Fund and share class you are investing in; - the dollar amount of shares to be purchased; - your Account Application or investment stub; and - a check payable to the Fund you are investing in.
+- the name of the Fund you are investing in; - the dollar amount of shares to be purchased; - your Account Application or investment stub; and - a check payable to the Fund you are investing in.

 For information about your financial intermediary's requirements for purchases in good order, please contact your financial intermediary.